mayank-02/multithreading-library/README.md

 mthread
 =====

-A lightweight and fast C library based on one-one model for user level threading.
+A lightweight and fast C library based on one-one and many-one model for threading.

 ## Contents
 - [Building](#building)